 - Having engaged supporters (mentors, judges, and sponsors) is the best thing in the world.
-Having more people who want to help make your Startup Weekend be the best one ever will give participants an experience of a lifetime.
+Having more people who want to help make your Startup Weekend the greatest will give participants the experience of a lifetime.

 - Read Shane’s blogpost on how he runs a Startup Weekend.
 It’s a great primer for organizers and organizers-to-be.

 As always, my blogposts are what I hope to be the start of a great conversation.
 If you’d like to share your experience or even contest my approach, let me know!